 - up to 1 tablespoon milk

-To make frosting, start by placing coconut oil in the bowl of an electric stand mixer; beat until smooth.
+- To make frosting, start by placing butter in the bowl of an electric stand mixer; beat until smooth.
 With mixer on low speed, spoon in powdered sugar and mix until combined.
 Add remaining ingredients and whip on medium-high until light and fluffy.

 - Pipe frosting on each cupcake.
 If you have some on hand, garnish with a basil leaf.
 Munch.